 With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).

-NOTE: Define unsafe programming in Spark to include the hiding of code from the spark analyser.

-6.8.2 Guidance to language users

 6.9 Unchecked Array Indexing [XYZ]

 6.9.1 Applicability to language

-SPARK permits static analysis for all boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].
+SPARK static analysis verifies the absence of boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].

 SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.